kmvanden/machine_learning/README.md

 - Limit the maximum logit corrections allowed in xgboost using ```max_delta_step``` and ```eta``` to prevent large updates based on features that are only detected in a small number of samples.
 - Additionally, tune ```min_child_weight``` in xgboost, to avoid splitting on sparse features with insufficient support.

+### High dimensionality
-**High dimensionality**: microbiome data often have many more features than samples.
+Microbiome data often have many more features than samples.
 High dimensionality can increase the computational load, degrade feature importance (important features masked by irrelevant features/noise), and increase the risk of overfitting (more likely to model spurious patterns, which decreases generalizability).

 For example, in unregularized logistic regression, the model estimates one coefficient per feature, and if the number of features exceeds the number of samples, the optimization problem has no unique minimum.
 Since there are infinite solutions, logistic regression will find coefficients that fit the training data exactly, resulting in models that capture noise and spurious patterns.

 **Possible solutions**:
   - Filter out rare features (those present in less than 10% of the samples).
   - Perform feature selection using L1 regularization (logistic regression and xgboost), eliminate features based on feature importance (random forest), and reduce the impact of potentially uninformative features using L2 regularization (logistic regression and xgboost).
-  - For xgboost, decrease the risk of overfitting by using ``early_stopping_rounds``` and lower values for ```max_depth``` to decrease decision tree complexity, ```colsample_bytree``` and ``colsample_bynode``` to diversify feature usage, and ```eta``` to reduce the learning rate.
+  - For xgboost, decrease the risk of overfitting by using ```early_stopping_rounds``` and lower values for ```max_depth``` to decrease decision tree complexity, ```colsample_bytree``` and ``colsample_bynode``` to diversify feature usage, and ```eta``` to reduce the learning rate.
   - For random forests and xgboost, prioritize permutation importance (mean decrease in accuracy) over mean decrease in Gini (where correlated features compete to be selected at the splits) as a measure of feature importance.
 SHAP values also allow for more robust feature importance interpretation.
   - Track feature selection frequency across folds or trees to identify which features are truly informative (consistently selected) versus noise.

+### Small datasets
-**Small datasets**: many microbiome studies have relatively small sample sizes, which increases the risk of overfitting resulting from the high dimensionality of the dataset (fewer samples in the training set to learn from), reduces statistical power and makes cross-validation less reliable (folds may not be representative)
+Many microbiome studies have relatively small sample sizes, which increases the risk of overfitting resulting from the high dimensionality of the dataset (fewer samples in the training set to learn from), reduces statistical power and makes cross-validation less reliable (folds may not be representative)

 **Possible solutions**:
   - Filter out rare features (those present in less than 10% of the samples).